metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `exec` (Attributes) One and only one of the following should be specified.
-Exec specifies the action to take, it will be executed on the guest through the qemu-guest-agent.
-If the guest agent is not available, this probe will fail. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--exec))
+- `exec` (Attributes) One and only one of the following should be specified.Exec specifies the action to take, it will be executed on the guest through the qemu-guest-agent.If the guest agent is not available, this probe will fail. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--exec))
-- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
-Defaults to 3.
+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.Defaults to 3.
 Minimum value is 1.
 - `guest_agent_ping` (Map of String) GuestAgentPing contacts the qemu-guest-agent for availability checks.
 - `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--http_get))
-- `initial_delay_seconds` (Number) Number of seconds after the VirtualMachineInstance has started before liveness probes are initiated.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
+- `initial_delay_seconds` (Number) Number of seconds after the VirtualMachineInstance has started before liveness probes are initiated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
-- `period_seconds` (Number) How often (in seconds) to perform the probe.
-Default to 10 seconds.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.Default to 10 seconds.
 Minimum value is 1.
-- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
-Defaults to 1.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.Defaults to 1.
 Must be 1 for liveness.
 Minimum value is 1.
-- `tcp_socket` (Attributes) TCPSocket specifies an action involving a TCP port.
-TCP hooks not yet supported TODO: implement a realistic TCP lifecycle hook (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--tcp_socket))
+- `tcp_socket` (Attributes) TCPSocket specifies an action involving a TCP port.TCP hooks not yet supportedTODO: implement a realistic TCP lifecycle hook (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--tcp_socket))
-- `timeout_seconds` (Number) Number of seconds after which the probe times out.
-For exec probes the timeout fails the probe but does not terminate the command running on the guest.
-This means a blocking command can result in an increasing load on the guest.
-A small buffer will be added to the resulting workload exec probe to compensate for delays caused by the qemu guest exec mechanism.
-Defaults to 1 second.
-Minimum value is 1.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.For exec probes the timeout fails the probe but does not terminate the command running on the guest.This means a blocking command can result in an increasing load on the guest.A small buffer will be added to the resulting workload exec probe to compensate for delayscaused by the qemu guest exec mechanism.Defaults to 1 second.
+Minimum value is 1.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--exec"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.readiness_probe.exec`

 Optional:

-- `command` (List of String) Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
-The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
-To use a shell, you need to explicitly call out to that shell.
-Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+- `command` (List of String) Command is the command line to execute inside the container, the working directory for thecommand  is root ('/') in the container's filesystem.
+The command is simply exec'd, it isnot run inside a shell, so traditional shell instructions ('|', etc) won't work.
+To usea shell, you need to explicitly call out to that shell.Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe--http_get"></a>